Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/configuring-using-s3-api.md

    The S3 API uploads the contents of `my-local-file.zip` into an object named `my-remote-file.zip`.

 1. To test reading read data from and S3 bucket, perform a `GetObject` S3 API action by using the `aws s3api get-object` command.
+Specify the S3 bucket name, the object key, and the file name for saving the contents.
 For example:

    ```bash
    $ aws s3api get-object \